 Several additional schools near Kansas City, MO, offer associate's and bachelor's degree programs in construction management.

 - Located roughly 10 miles from Kansas City in Parkville, MO, is Park University.
-Park University is a 4-year, private school that offers an associate's degree program in construction management.
+Park University is a 4-year, private school that offers an associate's and bachelor's degree program in construction management.

 - Metropolitan Community College - Kansas City is about 17 miles south of Kansas City and provides two Associate in Applied Science (A.A.S.) degree programs in construction management.
-Those interested in construction engineering can earn an A.A.S. degree in engineering technology with a specialization in construction management, while students who wish to become construction supervisors can earn an A.A.S. degree in industrial technologies with an emphasis in construction management.
+Those interested in construction engineering can earn an A.A.S. degree in engineering technology with a specialization in civil engineering, while students who wish to become construction supervisors can earn an A.A.S. degree in industrial technologies with an emphasis in industrial maintenance.

-- The University of Central Missouri is around 43 miles from Kansas City and has a bachelor's degree program in construction management that's accredited by the American Council for Construction Education.
+- The University of Central Missouri is around 43 miles from Kansas City and has a bachelor's degree program in construction management that's accredited by The Association of Technology, Management and Applied Engineering.